 Some time ago, in an address to the UN General Assembly, Venezuelan president Hugo Chavez warned of the “destructive capacity” of rising oil usage.
-The “unstoppable” use of this resource meant hotter temperatures and harsher natural disasters.
+The “unstoppable” use of this resource, he said, would soon mean hotter temperatures and harsher natural disasters.

 Chavez was the leader of a country sitting on the world’s greatest oil-reserves, larger than Saudi Arabia’s, larger than Iran’s.
 This was 2005.